Does this test have other names?

 What might affect my test results?

 Being dehydrated can cause higher albumin levels.
-Certain medications, including insulin, steroids, and hormones, can raise your albumin levels.
+Certain medicines can raise your

 How do I get ready for this test?